bitscooplabs/ngrok-demo/tutorial/0003-adding-relations-and-hydration.md

 We've added a `populate` setting to the `Posts` endpoint so that any call to it will automatically hydrate the individual posts that it processes.
 Note that this value can be overridden by submitting an `X-Populate` HTTP header directive.
 The literal value `*` indicates that the population dependency tree should be automatically calculated by the BitScoop API Toolbox.
-So if you were to have a relationship defined on the `Users` endpoint, the `*` would result in that relationship being hydrated as well.
+If you were to have a relationship defined on the `Users` endpoint, the `*` would result in that relationship being hydrated as well.

 The final result is only returned to your application when all of the requests are finished.
 This can sometimes result in a perceived latency, however keep in mind that based on your configuration there might be thousands of requests made on your behalf by the BitScoop API Toolbox.